 Local exchanges can be a great place to buy Bitcoin in Brazil, but this sometimes comes with high transfer fees, long transaction times, and low availability.
 In many instances, an international exchange may suit you better.
 There are a variety of options to choose from including centralised or decentralised exchanges.
 You can also choose whether to buy Bitcoin with your Brazilian real or whether to use another cryptocurrency to do so.
 Different exchanges will facilitate different payment methods, some are fiat-to-crypto only, while others offer a greater range of crypto-to-crypto pairings.

 If you want to use Brazilian real to purchase Bitcoin, you need to create an account on an exchange that offers this capability.
-Depending on the exchange you use, you can use your debit or credit card to directly purchase Bitcoin.
-However, some wallets will have a nominated eWallet partner.
+Depending on the exchange you use, you can use your debit or credit card to directly purchase Bitcoin, or you can use other cryptocurrencies.
 In these instances, you will need to make a minimum deposit into the wallet which can be directly linked to the exchange’s dashboard.
 The benefit of this method is that long transaction times can be avoided, fees can be minimised, and you have better control over your money.

 LocalBitcoins is probably the most popular peer-to-peer cryptocurrency exchange available.
 In this case, transactions happen directly between users, so they’re usually private, fast, and easy.